Overview

 The protocol defines communication between two primary entities:

-- Stepflow Runtime: Orchestrates workflow execution and persistence and routes components to plugins
+- Stepflow Runtime: Orchestrates workflow execution, persistence, and routes components to plugins

-- Component Server: Hosts one or more workflow components and executes them on behalf of the runtime
+- Worker: Hosts one or more workflow components and executes them on behalf of the runtime

 Core Concepts